 You will want to check with a real estate agent and your financial advisor for specifics that affect you.
 Different rules apply to the mortgage deduction depending on whether a second home is a personal residence or a rental property.
 You can deduct interest on home equity loans, but only if the funds are used for home improvements.
 You can deduct property taxes on your second home, but there are limits.

 Buying a second home in Florida can expand your lifestyle and be a sound investment in your future.
-If you plan on buying Naples, Florida real estate in 2021, contact luxury realtor Philip Collins for assistance.
+If you plan on buying luxury real estate in Naples, FL, contact luxury realtor Philip Collins for assistance.